Web Analytics Made Easy -

 Empirical data

 In an empirical study participants were presented with a scenario about a couple considering whether to have another child.
 Participants were asked to rate whether the hypothetical facts that the child’s life would either be full of suffering or full of happiness were morally relevant to the couple’s decision.
 Nearly 75% of participants thought that both facts are morally relevant.
-Only 15% of participants supported a strict asymmetry and thought that only the fact about suffering but not the fact about happiness was morally relevant.
+Only 15% of participants supported strict asymmetry and thought that only the fact about suffering but not the fact about happiness was morally relevant.
 This could be seen as evidence that most people do not endorse the asymmetry [Caviola, 9, 31] [Spears].

 It seems that the asymmetric person-affecting view is not the best theoretical basis for antinatalism.
 Following some more attempts to shatter the foundations of antinatalism: